piotrekbibrzycki/fuhr-park/README.md

 ## trip lifecycle

 Trips move through a simple state machine based on four statuses: `PLANNED`, `IN_PROGRESS`, `COMPLETED`, and `CANCELED`.
-Only selected transitions are allowed, which helps keep the workflow consistent and prevents invalid updates.
+Only selected transitions are allowed, which prevents invalid updates.

 ![trip-lifecycle](docs/fuhrpark-trip-lifecycle.svg)